Posted on

 To understand where Bitcoin Core is going, you first have to appreciate where it has been.

-For most of its history, Bitcoin Core used a tool called Gitian to solve what's known as the reproducible builds problem.
+For most of its history, Bitcoin Core used a tool called Gitian to solve what's known as the "Reproducible Builds" problem.
 Here's the problem: if I compile the Bitcoin Core source code and you compile the same source code, we should produce bit-for-bit identical binaries.
-If we don't, then either one of our machines is doing something different β€” or something has been tampered with, somewhere, by someone.
+If we don't, then either one of our machines is doing something different — or something has been tampered with, somewhere, by someone.

-Gitian achieved this by having multiple developers build inside identical virtual machines β€” the same Ubuntu snapshot, the same container configuration β€” and then comparing their results.
-If every builder produced the same cryptographic hash, the binary was declared trustworthy β€” an early recognition that attestation relies on independent convergence, even if the build environment itself remained murky.
+Gitian achieved this by having multiple developers build inside identical virtual machines: use the same Ubuntu snapshot, the same container configuration, and then comparing their results.
+If every builder produced the same cryptographic hash, the binary was declared trustworthy.
+In the early days, developers recognized that signature attestation relies on the convergence of independent build results, even if the build environment itself remained murky.

 Gitian runs scripts inside a virtual machine.
 It assumes the base operating system snapshot is clean.
 It inherits the ambient environment of a running Unix system: the libraries that happen to be present, the locale settings, the PATH variables, the hundred invisible things that accumulate in any long-lived system.
 That environment is not declared.
 It is not verified.
 It simply *is, the way the weather simply is.

-Think of it as the difference between an oral recipe and a laboratory protocol.
-An oral recipe relies on implicit variables: add a pinch of salt, use whatever pan happens to be on the stove.
-In software terms, those unwritten instructions β€” like inheriting the ambient PATH or linking a library that "happens" to be installed β€” are undeclared dependencies.
+Let’s simply compare the entire build process to the format of a spoken recipe.
+An oral recipe relies on implicit variables: such as the phrase 「add a pinch of salt, use whatever pan happens to be on the stove.」 In software engineering, these unstated instructions (such as inheriting the PATH from the surrounding environment or linking to a library that 'happens' to be installed on the system) constitute undeclared dependencies.
 Two competent cooks following an oral recipe will produce similar dishes, just as two machines might compile similar binaries.
 But similar is not *identical, and similar is not provably identical.
-The kitchen has a history β€” it breathes with the residue of past meals, just as a build environment inherits the ambient state of its host system.
+The kitchen has a history — it "breathes" with the residue of past meals, just as a build environment silently inherits the ambient state of its host system.

 The build environment, under Gitian, had a history too.
-And in that history β€” implicit, vast, and largely unexamined β€” an attacker has room to work.
+And in that history — implicit, vast, and largely unexamined — an attacker has room to work.

 Guix: A Pure State of Build

-Guix treats the build process as a pure function β€” that has no memory, no side effects, and no ambient state.
+Guix treats the build process as a Pure Function — that has no memory, no side effects, and no ambient state.
 If you've written object-oriented code, you know the opposite intimately: methods that silently reach into this.config, functions that behave differently depending on environment variables they never declared as parameters, procedures whose output changes based on what happened earlier in the program's life.
-A pure function has none of that.
-You give it exactly these inputs; it gives you exactly this output of building.
-This holds true every time, on any machine, in any time.
+A pure function has none of that; You give it exact inputs, and it returns exact outputs.
+Mapped to the build process: regardless of the machine or the time, as long as the inputs are determined, the build result is always consistent.

 This is the property Guix enforces at the scale of an entire software build: